mmmlc/mlTeachings/src/operative_instructions/install_local.md

 ___

-Prior starting, make sure to have Administrative rights on your device.
+Prior starting, make sure to have *admin rights* on your device.
 While this is not a must-have it will make your life way easier.

 ## A. Basics